Virginia Grey: Biography

+Death

 Grey died on July 31, 2004, at age 87, in Woodland Hills, California, while a resident at the Motion Picture Home.
 She was cremated, and her ashes were scattered at sea on August 6, 2004, off the Los Angeles coast.

 Anna Torv portrayed her in the HBO miniseries The Pacific, which recounts her friendship with John Basilone on the latter's war bond tour.